gioppoluca/sheet-export/README.md

 ![Settings](img/settings.png)

 The **Genarate mapping** button opens a dialog to access the button **Generate mapping for PC from PDF** allows you to generate the JS mapping file from the PDF file you will upload: you will get a js file with all PDF fields listed and all the mapping empty for you to complete.
+The **js** file will have to be associated to the proper system mapping.
+The best option is to open an issue and send both the PDF and the js file to the Discord server so that it will be possible to add it to the module; otherwise associate the newly create JS to the `systemMapping.js` file in the `systemMappingSheet` function.

 ![edit mapping](img/edit-mapping.png)